Artist

 Place without Possession

-This series is all about reimagining traditional flags using delicate, hand-pressed flowers.
+This series is all about reimagining traditional flags (both national and nautical) using delicate, hand-pressed flowers.
 I love that contrast.
 Using something natural and fragile to recreate symbols that are usually bold, powerful, and authoritative.